 - Rightful Sith Lord Returns: Palpatine in Era 3

 - Springtime for Hitler: When playing as the Imperial Remnant in a multi-era campaign, you have to get your own leader killed in order to advance to the next era.
 Of the four leaders you will need to sacrifice, three of them command some variety of Super Star Destroyer.
 These ships have such an insane amount of hitpoints, weapons, and starfighter complement that they can destroy entire enemy fleets all by themselves, so getting one to commit suicide may in fact be harder to do than destroying an enemy one, especially when playing against the AI.

 - Tech Tree: Subverted.
 The vanilla game’s system of getting better units by advancing your tech level is gone.
 Unit and hero availability is now based on the current era, which is advanced by killing the current leader of the Imperial Remnant and applies universally to all factions.
 Every era offers each faction a complete spread of soldiers, vehicles, and ship classes with which to fight their enemies.
 Some units and heroes will in fact be lost between certain eras, though they are generally replaced by more modern designs appropriate to the new era, such as the MC 80 Liberty-type Star Cruiser being phased out and replaced by the more modern and powerful MC 90 Star Cruiser in era 3.
 Also, many of the campaigns are locked into a specific era, meaning whatever is available to you during that era is all you get.

-- The Computer Is a Cheating Bastard: The AI gets virtually unlimited credits and tends to spawn Super Star Destroyers whenever it feels like it.
+- The Computer Is a Cheating Bastard: The AI gets virtually unlimited credits and tends to spawn Super Star Destroyers whenever it feels like it, up to ten.

 - Vestigial Empire: The aptly-named Imperial Remnant is what remains of the proper Galactic Empire following the Battle of Endor.